LaT4upe/QuizzGame-Roumegoux-CDOF4/README.md

 This repo has 2 files :
 - Questions.csv : contains questions and answers for the Quizz
 - Quizz.py : the main script - A basic quizz game

+To play, just launch Quizz.py and Enjoy !